Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

 Checking/Editing the analysis
 """""""""""""""""""""""""""""

-If you want to take a peek at what the analysis output will be before actually running it, the :meth:`osekit.public.dataset.Dataset.get_analysis_audiodataset` and :meth:`osekit.public.dataset.Dataset.get_analysis_spectrodataset` methods return a :class:`osekit.core.audio_dataset.AudioDataset` and a :class:`osekit.core.spectro_dataset.SpectroDataset` instance, respectively.
+If you want to take a peek at what the analysis output will be before actually running it, the :meth:`osekit.public.project.Project.get_analysis_audiodataset` and :meth:`osekit.public.project.Project.get_analysis_spectrodataset` methods return a :class:`osekit.core.audio_dataset.AudioDataset` and a :class:`osekit.core.spectro_dataset.SpectroDataset` instance, respectively.

 The returned ``AudioDataset`` can be edited at will and passed as a parameter later on when the analysis is run:

 .. code-block:: python

-    ads = dataset.get_analysis_audiodataset(analysis=analysis)
+    ads = project.get_analysis_audiodataset(analysis=analysis)

     # Filtering out the AudioData that are not linked to any audio file:
     ads.remove_empty_data(threshold=0.)